 While we do not provide parents and families with any housing accommodations during NSO, there are many hotels in Palo Alto and the surrounding cities.
 We recommend booking a hotel room early before hotels fill up.
 The Visitor Information section of the Stanford website provides a thorough lodging guide as well as airport details, maps/directions, and other travel information.

-By August 31, Move-In Day information will be sent to you and your student via email, featuring links to a printable map and the free NSO parking pass.
-The map will help you identify the best route to your student’s residence to unload your student’s belongings.
+By August 31, Move-In Day information will be sent to you and your student via email, featuring links to a printable map.
+The map will help you identify the best route to your student’s residence to drop-off your student.

 For parking during the academic year, visit the Parking webpage for information about day permits, metered parking, and parking zones on campus.